YujiaLi1994/S4/README.md

 This package includes the following parts.
 First, Three methods (extended gap statistic, extedned prediction strength and S4) for estimating `K` and `lambda` simultaneously in sparse K-means are included in `KL.Gap`, `KL.PS` and `KL.S4` respectively.
 Second, 11 methods for estimating K in K-means are included in `K.Clust` function.
 Third, 9 high-dimensional datasets are also included with name starting with `ds`.
 Several simulation functions are included in `Sim1`, `Sim2` and `Sim3`.
 The extensive simulation settings and real applications in this paper can also serve as a standard benchmark for evaluation purpose when new methods for simultaneous estimation of K and lambda are developed.
 Finally, an efficient algorithm for generate lambda grid for each K is included in the `region.lambda`.

-S4_package_example is a R script for demo purpose.The Rscripts folder contains all the code to reproduce the result in the following paper:
+S4_package_example is a R script for demo purpose.
+The Rscripts folder contains all the code to reproduce the result in the following paper:
 * Li, Yujia, et al. "Simultaneous Estimation of Number of Clusters and Feature Sparsity Parameter in High-dimensional clustering analysis".
 Biometrics, accepted (2021).
 A previous arxiv version: arXiv:1909.01930

 ## Installing